Virtual team: Differences in what information is salient

-Moreover, practices such as informal conversations among colleagues, virtual “water cooler chat,” personal introductions, and discussions on trivial topics help to build connectedness and trust among virtual teams.
-For instance, many companies during the Covid-19 pandemic introduced 1:1 buddies, virtual coffee breaks, and digital town halls in order to increase co-presence and team identification.
-Team members who trust one another are more likely to ask follow-up questions for clarification, avoid snap judgments born out of miscommunication, and accept others’ advice and information.
+Moreover, practices such as informal conversations among colleagues, virtual "water cooler chat," personal introductions, and discussions on trivial topics help to build connectedness and trust among virtual teams.
+For instance, many companies during the COVID-19 pandemic introduced 1:1 buddies, virtual coffee breaks, and digital town halls in order to increase co-presence and team identification.
+Team members who trust one another are more likely to ask follow-up questions for clarification, avoid snap judgments born out of miscommunication, and accept others' advice and information.
 This in turn reduces the challenges associated with lost social cues during digital communication.

-Differences in Speed, Timing, and Responsiveness
+Differences in speed, timing, and responsiveness

 Speed and timing of communication is inevitably not as uniformed in digital communication as it is in face-to-face interaction.
 This is due to the fact that some parties have more restricted access to communication than others.
 The differences in relative speed and timing of feedback and conference calls are aggravated by differences in time zones, which can sharpen status differences and bolster resentment from sidelined locations.
-One part of the team on one side of the world may be asleep during another part’s normal workday, and the group has to work around this.
+One part of the team on one side of the world may be asleep during another part's normal workday, and the group has to work around this.
 These issues may be ameliorated by alternating night and morning calls for each location, having two separate meetings for different zones, or asking certain locations to participate in calls at unusual hours.

 In some cases, the problems arising from differences in relative speed may be attributed instead to a lack of conscientiousness on the part of the slower partners.
 In fact, a fluctuating feedback cycle is more destructive than a uniformed feedback cycle of a slower pace.
+Further, McLarnon et al. (2019) uncovered that regular feedback exchanges demonstrated a more substantial indirect effect on team performance than scenarios where feedback was only provided post-project or obtained weekly without distribution to peers.
+Consequently, establishing a structured system for regular peer feedback can significantly enhance intra-team processes and overall functionality within virtual teams.
 Asynchronous communication tends to be more difficult to manage and requires much greater coordination than synchronous communication.
 As Gibson et al. (2011) found, developing consistent, time-patterned routines of communication may help to build close working relationships.
 Technology affordances such as a public forum where team members can post and reply to questions may also encourage timely responses and enhance ongoing knowledge transfer.